AgrDataSci/template-repo-data-analysis/README.md

 ## Project-oriented workflow

 Why we need project-oriented workflow?
 Here the answer (https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).
-From these recomendations that only thing I think we can skip is using the package "here".
+From these recomendations the only thing that I think we can skip is using the package "here".